ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 {::include cddl/digest.cddl}
 ~~~

-An environment can be measured using different hash algorithms.
+A measurement can be obtained using different hash algorithms.
 A `digests-type` can be used to collect multiple digest values obtained by applying different hash algorithms on the same input.
 Each entry in the `digests-type` MUST have a unique `alg` value.